Carnival Panorama: Construction and career

-Construction officially began on the then-unnamed vessel on 7 July 2017 at Fincantieri's shipyard in Marghera with a steel-cutting ceremony.
+Construction officially began on the then-unnamed vessel on 7 July 2017 at Fincantieri's shipyard in Marghera, Italy, with a steel-cutting ceremony.
 The keel was laid on 10 January 2018.
 She was launched from the shipyard on 6 December 2018.

 Carnival publicly previewed the ship in the 2019 Tournament of Roses Parade.
 The float, named "Come Sail Away," was modeled after the ship and contained trampolines and played upbeat music.
 On 18 July 2019, she completed her sea trials in the Adriatic Sea.
 On 29 October, Fincantieri officially presented Carnival Panorama to Carnival Cruise Line at the Marghera shipyard.
 To travel from Marghera to California for her christening and debut, Panorama embarked on a 38-day journey that took her across the Atlantic Ocean and through the Strait of Magellan to sail up the western coast of South America, making stops in Santa Cruz de Tenerife, Montevideo, Santiago, and Puerto Vallarta.
 She arrived at her initial destination of the Port of Los Angeles in the early morning of 8 December for final preparations.

 On the afternoon of 9 December, Carnival Panorama moved to her home port, the Port of Long Beach, for her welcoming ceremonies and docked there for the first time early that evening.
 The ship was christened the following day by her godmother, Wheel of Fortune hostess Vanna White.